Connecticut Medical Malpractice Attorneys Helping Patients Injured Due to the Administration, Prescription, or Dispensing of Improper Medication

 - $950,000.00 medical malpractice settlement on behalf of a client who sustained a brain injury as a result of her medical providers’ improper administration of spinal anesthesia prior to surgery.

 - $750,000.00 wrongful death settlement on behalf of a decedent’s estate as a result of a hospital’s failure to timely diagnose and treat the plaintiff decedent’s bacterial infection which progressed to an irreversible stage of necrotizing fasciitis and caused his death.

-Berkowitz and Hanna LLC: Providing a Thorough and Honest Evaluation of your Case
+Providing a Thorough and Honest Evaluation of your Case

 In order to initiate a medical malpractice case, such as one alleging an improper medication error, Connecticut law mandates that the injured party’s attorney first conducts a reasonable and thorough investigation to determine if, in good faith, a viable claim exists.